pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## ReShade
 [ReShade Effect Toggler](https://www.nexusmods.com/skyrimspecialedition/mods/98879): (Optional) A minor convenience feature mod.
 You can only use this for Reshade 5.9+ which is incompatible with OpenComposite.\
-[Glamur Reshade VR](https://www.nexusmods.com/skyrimspecialedition/mods/61434): Use Root Builder.
-If you like extra sharpness, enable CAS sharpener in the in-game ReShade settings.
-This also uses the old version of Reshade that works well with OpenComposite.
+[Glamur Reshade VR](https://www.nexusmods.com/skyrimspecialedition/mods/61434): (Optional) Use Root Builder.
+This Reshade preset is for Fake Global Illumination feature.
+You can also enable CAS sharpener if you like extra sharpness.
+Since it uses an old version of Reshade, it works well with OpenComposite.
+One downside is that it creates strange visual artifacts around transparent meshes such as hairs and bushes.

 ## DynDOLOD
 [DynDOLOD Resources SE 3](https://www.nexusmods.com/skyrimspecialedition/mods/52897): Choose everything only in Visual Options in the installer.\